Listen to the podcast or read it below

 Some of you may love the antique look but I’m talking about the “boob” lights or the old brass lights.
 A nice crystal chandelier is fine in a dining room, but the ones in the front entryway or kitchen need to be replaced.
 In the picture to the left, the chandelier is dated with glass and gold.
 Replace it with a more modern chandelier to update the look.

 5. Fluorescent Lighting

 If you have fluorescent lighting in your kitchen, it is time to upgrade it.
 Put in some canned recessed lighting which will require an electrician to do the work.
-Even if it’s just 4 cans of recessed lighting is better than fluorescent lighting.
+Four cans of recessed lighting is better than fluorescent lighting.
 New lighting is more energy efficient too for the home than fluorescent lighting.
 Fluorescent lighting also has toxic elements inside the bulb and make it much more difficult to recycle.

 If recessed canned lighting is not an option, try replacing the fixture with an LED fixture in the kitchen instead.
 There are many new options to upgrade that may just work instead.

-Those are your 5 home decor items that date your home.
+Those are your five home decor trends that date your home.
 So if you want to sell your home soon, these are the things you will want to look at and update.
-And if you need more areas on what to focus on when it comes to sell your home, download my free ebook, 10 Things Every Homeowner Should Do Before Selling Their Home.
+And if you need more areas on what to focus on when it comes to sell your home, download my free ebook, Top 10 Home Staging Tips to Sell Your Home Faster.
 It gives you 10 areas to focus on to prepare your home for sale.
 If you have an aging parent, have never staged your home before or haven’t moved in 10-20 years, this is a great resource to get you started and get your house sold faster.